Fishing Regulations & Information

 Alabama Hunting & Fishing

-All public streams, lakes and ponds are open to fishing throughout the year except some state-owned and managed public fishing lakes.
+All public streams, lakes and ponds are open to fishing throughout the year except some state-owned and managed Public Fishing Lakes (PFL).

 PRIVATE LANDS AND WATERS

 It is illegal to fish in public waters on or from posted private land without the owner’s permission.
 It is illegal to fish in private waters without permission from the owners.

 MEANS OF CATCHING GAME FISH

 It is illegal to take, catch or kill, or attempt to take, catch or kill any game fish by any means other than ordinary hook and line, artificial lure, live bait, troll or spinner in any of the public waters of this State.
 It is unlawful to use electrical devices, explosives, poisons or firearms to take fish of any species from these waters.

 The following shall be named and designated as game fish in Alabama: rainbow trout, all members of the sunfish family to include: largemouth, smallmouth, spotted, shoal, and those species formerly known as “redeye” bass, which are now known separately as Coosa, Warrior, Cahaba, Tallapoosa, and Chattahoochee bass, based on their respective drainages and the Alabama bass which was formerly known as spotted bass in the Mobile drainage; those fish commonly referred to as bream which include rock bass, flier, shadow bass, warmouth, redbreast, bluegill, longear, and redear (shellcracker); black and white crappie; all members of the temperate bass family to include: saltwater striped, white, and yellow bass and any hybrids thereof; all members of the pike family to include chain, redfin, and grass pickerel; the following members of the perch family: sauger (jack), walleye, and yellow perch.